 A contact lens is a small, thin, curved material, shaped like a lens, which covers the surface of your eye.
-The lens itself can be clear, though it is usually given a slight tint, to provide visibility so that it can be handled.
+The lens itself can be clear, though it is usually given a slight tint, to provide visibility so that it can be better handled.
 Although you may think contact lenses are a recent invention, the theory of contact lenses was first put forward by Leonardo Da Vinci.
-It has evolved since then to produce the modern contact lens.
+It has evolved since then to produce the modern contact lenses.

 Contact lenses are mainly of two types, hard and soft.
 Hard lenses are smaller and more glass-like, while soft lenses are relatively larger in size and more gel like.
 Contact lenses are a convenient, comfortable alternative to glasses and laser corrective eye surgery for visual correction.
 The best contact lenses only cost a dollar or two a day these days.

 Contact lenses are great for active lifestyles.
 They can give you more freedom from wearing glasses and an alternative means of eyesight correction.
 It is also not permanent or invasive as laser-eye correction and only costs fraction of the cost of laser-eye surgery.
 Recent advances have made contact lenses more comfortable, more available, more effective and more affordable than ever before.
 So, forget the age-old myths you may have heard about them & ask our optometrists if contact lenses are right for you.
 It will change your life.

 In contrary to popular belief there is no such thing as a contact lens that fit every eye because every eye is unique.
 That is why our optometrists will talk to you about your needs and requirements and prescribe you the contact lens that suit your eye and lifestyle.
 To achieve this, we have a comprehensive range of premium contact lenses available to us.

 We deal with world-leading companies like Alcon Laboratories, Johnson & Johnson vision care (Acuvue), Bausch & Lomb and Cooper vision to name a few names.